sttp/Specification/Output/README.md

   * Wire Format: Binary
     * Includes operational mode that failed followed by available operational mode options

-#### Data Point Packet Response

-* Wire Format: Binary
-  * Includes a byte flag indicating content, e.g.:
-    * Data compression mode, if any
-    * Total data points in packet
-  * Includes serialized data points

-:information_source: The data point packet is technically classified as a response to a `subscribe` command.
-However, unlike most responses that operate as a sole response to a parent command, data-packet responses will continue to flow for available measurements until an `unsubscribe` command is issued.

-#### Signal Mapping Response

-* Wire Format: Binary
-  * Includes a mapping of data point Guids to run-time signal IDs
-  * Includes per data point ownership state, rights and delivery characteristic details

 ## Data Point Structure